pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 ## 6. Deploy Pachyderm
 You have set up your infrastructure, created your data container and a Managed PostgreSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.

+!!!
+Warning "Optional: If you plan to deploy with Console"
+    If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console) and **add the relevant fields in your values.yaml**.
 ### Update Your Values.yaml

 !!!
 Note
-    - If you have not created a Managed PostgreSQL Server instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
+     If you have not created a Managed PostgreSQL Server instance, **replace the Postgresql section below** with `postgresql:enabled: true` in your values.yaml.
 This setup is **not recommended in production environments**.
-    - If you plan to deploy Pachyderm with Console, follow these [additional instructions](../console/#deploy-in-the-cloud) and **update your values.yaml** accordingly.

 If you have previously tried to run Pachyderm locally, make sure that you are using the right Kubernetes context first.